cnell7/fullAutomation/README.md

+## About
-This python script uses VTK and OS libraries to create a brain keychain scene with matching name tags.
-Currently working on getting 6 brain scans per scene.
+This python script uses VTK to create a brain keychain scene with matching name tags.
+Supports up to 6 matching keychains and nametags per scene.